Similarity of Neural Network Representations Revisited: Acknowledgements

 \section{Acknowledgements}

-We thank Gamaleldin Elsayed, Jaehoon Lee, Paul-Henri Mignot, Maithra Raghu, Samuel L. Smith, and Alex Williams for comments on the manuscript, Rishabh Agarwal for ideas, and Aliza Elkin for support.
+We thank Gamaleldin Elsayed, Jaehoon Lee, Paul-Henri Mignot, Maithra Raghu, Samuel L. Smith, Alex Williams, and Michael Wu for comments on the manuscript, Rishabh Agarwal for ideas, and Aliza Elkin for support.

 \counterwithin{figure}{section} \counterwithin{table}{section} \FloatBarrier